colbs255/vui/README.md

 # vui
 vui (**v**im **u**ser **i**nterface) is a vim plugin that allows you to conveniently run complex command line tools and edit their arguments directly from vim.

 Some command line tools have many arguments - they can be a hastle to remember and edit.
-This plugin allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using autocomplete, and then run the command directly from vim.
+This plugin allows you to quickly select the command line tool you want, edit the arguments in a vim buffer using vim completion, and then run the command directly from vim.
 You can also print the output directly in the vim buffer.

 # Configuration
-vui reads from a json file to figure out which command to run, what arguments to display, and what values can be autocompleted.
+vui reads from a json file to figure out which command to run, what arguments to display, and what values can be completed.

 You need to set `g:vui_config_file` in your vim config to let vim know where to find your config.
 This line in your `.vimrc` would work for example:
 ``` vim-script